mclarkson/nrcq/README.md

   -f, --filter="": A client side RE2 regex filter, 'option:regex[,option:regex]...'
   -F, --folder="local": The system folder to query.
   -j, --json=false: Output the table list (-l) in JSON.
   -l, --list="": List all options for the specified table.
+Required fields are
+         preceded by a star, '*'.
   -p, --pack=false: Remove spaces and lines from the Json output.

 EXAMPLES